Controversies don't bother me: Alia Bhatt on row over 'Gangubai Kathiawadi' | www.lokmattimes.com

 Controversies don't bother me: Alia Bhatt on row over 'Gangubai Kathiawadi'

-Alia Bhatt-starrer 'Gangubai Kathiawadi' has been embroiled in one controversy after other ever since its trailer was released.
+Alia Bhatt-starrer 'Gangubai Kathiawadi' has been embroiled in one controversy after another ever since its trailer was released.

-Alia Bhatt-starrer 'Gangubai Kathiawadi' has been embroiled in one controversy after other ever since its trailer was released.
+Alia Bhatt-starrer 'Gangubai Kathiawadi' has been embroiled in one controversy after another ever since its trailer was released.

 On Tuesday, the film landed in a legal soup after Congress MLA Amin Patel filed a petition in Bombay High Court to change the name of the film, alleging it misrepresents Kamathipura as a red-light area while showing the Kathiawadi community in poor light.

-Prior to this, actor Kangana Ranaut slammed one of the viral videos of a little girl impersonating Alia's character from Gangubai Kathiawadi, claiming that several children are "being sexualised today."
+Prior to this, Kangana Ranaut slammed one of the viral videos of a little girl impersonating Alia's character from Gangubai Kathiawadi, claiming that "several children are being sexualised today."

 In the latest conversation with ANI, Alia opened up about how she deals with such controversies.

 "Neither any controversy nor any comment bothers me.
 I don't think anything bothers me beyond a point.
 Of course, I feel like there's a certain novelty that just a part of a film holds...whether the film is a good film or a bad film ..that doesn't matter.
-The audience makes their final decision only after watching the film.. nothing that happens before or after can really change the fate," she expressed.
+The audience makes the final decision after watching the film...
+Anything that happens before or after can't really change the fate," she expressed while promoting her movie in the capital on Tuesday.

 Helmed by Sanjay Leela Bhansali, 'Gangubai Kathiawadi' revolves around a maiden sold by a suitor into prostitution and how she becomes a prominent and celebrated figure.